 Ripple (XRP) is the native cryptocurrency for products developed by Ripple Labs.
 Its products are used for payment settlement, asset exchange, and remittance systems that work more like SWIFT, a service for international money and security transfers used by a network of banks and financial intermediaries.
 Ripple primarily offers fast and cheap transactions, allowing for low cost, high-speed currency exchanges, payment settlements, and remittances.

 Cardano (ADA) is a digital coin that can be used to store value or send and receive funds.
 The ADA cryptocurrency runs on the cardano blockchain, a first-of-its-kind decentralized network, based completely on scientific and mathematical principles and designed by experts in the fields of cryptography and engineering.
 The cardano blockchain can be used to build smart contracts, and in turn, create decentralized applications and protocols.
 Additionally, the ability to send and receive funds instantly through, for minimal fees, have many applications in the world of business and finance.

 Cryptocurrency brokers provide speculative contracts on the price of digital currencies.
 You own the right to buy or sell the contracts as prices shift, not the digital currency.
-If you are looking to invest in cryptocurrency then you can use a crypto broker to buy and sell cryptos as and when you please.
-Whether you are looking to invest for the short term of hodl (hold on) for the long term, there are plenty of crypto brokers to choose from.
+If you are looking to trade cryptocurrency then you can use a crypto broker to buy and sell cryptos as and when you please.
+Whether you are looking to trade for the short term of hodl (hold on) for the long term, there are plenty of crypto brokers to choose from.
 The best broker depends on your needs and if they support the crypto that you’re interested in.
-Once you have identified your ideal broker, you simply create an account, add funds and invest in your chosen crypto assets.
+Once you have identified your ideal broker, you simply create an account, add funds and trade in your chosen crypto assets.